-Therefore, where a bat roost is found, the property can still be insulated as per the above using EPS bead, but beware that EPS beads are installed using an adhesive.
-The toxicity of the adhesive to bats is not known at this stage.
+Therefore, where a bat roost is found, the property can still be insulated as per the above using EPS beads, but beware that EPS beads are installed using an adhesive, the toxicity of which to bats is not currently known.

 Amendments to the Building Regulations in 2010, largely driven by the need to reduce the carbon footprint of building stock, has at times come into potential conflict with bat mitigation.
 Questions pertaining to the Building Regulations have been collected and a document prepared, for use by the building industry and bat workers, that attempts to clarify the situation.
 It is anticipated that document will undergo frequent updates as more situations that require clarification become apparent and as further anticipated amendments to the regulations occur.
 These changes to the Building Regulations have been implemented in England, Wales, Scotland and Northern Ireland.

 BCT is aware that concerns have been rasied over the process for demolitions where they are not part of a planning application.
 Where this occurs an S80 demolition notice is completed by the applicant and an S81 issued by a Building Control Officer at the local authority.
 In most cases the S80 form supplied by the local authority does not include a question on protected species and therefore it would seem likely that in many cases the presence of bats could be overlooked.